Overview

 4. Practice Managing Emotions

 Managing emotions takes practice.
 Allow space for people to practice the art of emotions.
-In Emotional Intelligence by Daniel Goleman, an excellent book containing both science and practical tools, he suggests a simple checklist using traffic lights as a metaphor.
+In Emotional Intelligence, an excellent book that combines science and practical tools, Daniel Goleman suggests a simple checklist using traffic lights as a metaphor.

-4. Consider the impact and consequence of each possible response.
+- Consider the impact and consequences of each possible response.

 Emotions are part of what makes us human.
 It is what makes life worth living.
 Without emotions, you won’t be able to enjoy a beautiful sunset or a special moment with a loved one.
 Without emotions, you won’t be able to know when danger is lurking around the corner or whether you can trust someone or not.
-Don’t throw away the baby with the bath water.
-Rather, provide support to enable people to better manage their emotions.
+Don’t throw out the baby with the bathwater.
+Instead, provide support to help people manage their emotions more effectively.

-Coaching in the workplace is increasingly gaining popularity due to its successes and is designed for this.
-Consider making voluntary coaching services available in your organization or allowing people to bring in their emotional support animal to help regulate their emotions while in the office.
-Having access to coaching will create a safe container where employees can come up with personal strategies to manage difficult relationships at work.
+Coaching in the workplace is increasingly gaining popularity due to its successes and is specifically designed for this purpose.
+Consider offering voluntary coaching services within your organisation or allowing employees to bring their emotional support animals to help regulate their emotions while at work.
+Having access to coaching will create a safe space where employees can develop personal strategies to manage challenging work relationships.

-The average return on investment for coaching is reported to be between 5 and 7 times, making it a good choice if you’re wanting to retain the talent but improve relationships.
+The average return on investment for coaching is reported to be between 5 and 7 times, making it a good choice for retaining talent while improving relationships.

 Creating Repair

 Creating repair is one of the most important aspects of any good relationship.
-When you can create repair early on and when the issue is small, you create healthy, strong, and long-lasting relationships.
+When you can resolve issues early on and when the problem is minor, you create healthy, strong, and long-lasting relationships.
 Here are some basic guidelines for creating repairs:

 1. Start Small

-Don’t wait for a big emotional outburst before you attempt to repair it.
-It’s much easier to put out small fires than to attempt to manage a blazing forest fire.
-Whenever there is the slightest discord address it and practice repair while the stakes are still low.
+Please don’t wait for a big emotional outburst before you attempt to repair it.
+It’s much easier to put out small fires than to try to manage a blazing forest fire.
+Whenever there is the slightest discord, address it and practice repair while the stakes are still low.
 The more you practice it, the easier it will get.

-When the stakes are high you will be better equipped to successfully deal with the situation.
+When the stakes are high, you will be better equipped to deal with the situation successfully.

 2. Don’t Wait Too Long

-The longer you wait the harder it becomes to create repair.
-Respond within a few hours, or the next day to allow both parties to reflect.
+The longer you wait, the harder it becomes to create repair.
+Respond within a few hours or the next day to allow both parties to reflect on the discussion.
 Never wait more than a few days, but also never push it before one of the two sides isn’t yet ready to talk about it.

 A heartfelt apology has the power to shift mountains.
 Say why you are sorry and what you would rather have.
 Focus on the solution, not the problem, and make sure there’s no blame.
 If there’s a but in the apology, it’s not an apology.